SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 <!-- /sonarcloud -->

 <!-- sonarqube -->
-Once the SonarQube platform has been installed, you're ready to install an analyzer and begin creating projects.
+Once the SonarQube platform has been installed, you're ready to install a scanner and begin creating projects.
 To do that, you must install and configure the scanner that is most appropriate for your needs.
 Do you build with:

 * Gradle - [SonarScanner for Gradle](https://redirect.sonarsource.com/doc/gradle.html)
 * MSBuild - [SonarScanner for MSBuild](https://redirect.sonarsource.com/doc/install-configure-scanner-msbuild.html)